Joodek/LaravelProhibition/README.md

 ## Using Facade
 ### For model
-you can use the `Prohibition` facade to achieve the same results, it provides the same functionality but with different syntax,look at the following example :
+you can use the `Prohibition` facade to achieve the same results, it provides the same functionality but with different syntax, the following example, shows you how to ban one or more users using the facade :

 ```php